-At Missouri Western, service and critical skills development are central to our core mission.
+At Missouri Western, service and the development of critical skills are central to our core mission.

-The Center for Service seeks to provide opportunities to learn and serve by connecting students to volunteer opportunities and to recognize the value of that learning by offering elective college credits.
+The Center for Service seeks to provide opportunities to learn and serve by connecting students to real world service within the community.

-Students can now earn up to three college credits toward their degrees for FREE through their volunteer service.
+- Students can earn up to three college credits toward their degree for FREE by serving in the community

 Currently Available Service Opportunities